MatthewZenn/GDSnippets/README.md

 lfsr(seed) #place in physics_process()
 ```
 A downside to LFSRs is that, because we are working with binary, there is a limit to how many it can generate before repeating.
 This limit depends on how you implement it.
-Tetri's lfsr works by taking the starting binary value and comparing the 1st and 9th bits in an ```xor``` operation.
+Tetris's LFSR works by taking the starting binary value and comparing the 1st and 9th bits in an ```xor``` operation.
 An ```Exlusive OR``` switch compares two boolean or binary states and only returns 1 if they are different.
 Otherwise it returns 0.
 <br>

 **Linear Congruential Generator**